BodbDearg/PsyDoom/docs/PsyDoom MAPINFO.md

 - `TitleScreenStyle`: what style of title screen to use.
 Valid values are currently:
   - `0` = Doom: the 'DOOM' logo rises up above the fire.
   - `1` = Final Doom: the 'TITLE' image displays over the fire at all times and fades in from black.
-  - `2` = GEC Master Edition: the `DOOM` and `FINAL` images display side-by-side over the fire at all times, fading in from black.
+  - `2` = GEC Master Edition Beta 3: the `DOOM` and `FINAL` images display side-by-side over the fire at all times, fading in from black.
 The 'Master Edition' text from the 'DATA' lump also displays on top.
+  - `3` = GEC Master Edition Beta 4: show transparent fire over the `COVER` image and then the logos from `TITLE2` on top of that.
+Fade in the background and logos.
 - `CreditsScreenStyle`: what style of credits screen to use.
 Valid values are currently:
   - `0` = Doom: 2 pages, ID and Williams.
   - `1` = Final Doom: 3 pages, level, Williams and ID credits.
   - `2` = GEC Master Edition: 5 pages, GEC, Doomworld, and Final Doom credits.
+- `TitleScreenCdTrackOverride`: if >= 2 then play this CD track on the title screen instead of the default one.
+- `TexPalette_TitleScreenFire`: palette index to use for the fire on the title screen.
+Must be between 0 and 31.
 - `TexPalette_STATUS`: palette index to use for the `STATUS` image lump.
 Must be between 0 and 31.
 - `TexPalette_TITLE`: palette index to use for the `TITLE` image lump.
 Must be between 0 and 31.
+- `TexPalette_TITLE2`: palette index to use for the `TITLE2` image lump (GEC ME specific).
+Must be between 0 and 31.
 - `TexPalette_BACK`: palette index to use for the `BACK` image lump.
 Must be between 0 and 31.
-- `TexLumpName_BACK`: which texture lump to use instead of the `BACK` texture lump.
 - `TexPalette_Inter_BACK`: palette index to use for the `BACK` image lump on the intermission screen specifically.
 Only used if `TexLumpName_Inter_BACK` is defined.
 Must be between 0 and 31.
-- `TexLumpName_Inter_BACK`: which texture lump to use instead of the `BACK` texture lump on the intermission screen specifically.
-If unspecified (empty string) then `TexLumpName_BACK` will be used instead.
 - `TexPalette_LOADING`: palette index to use for the `LOADING` image lump.
 Must be between 0 and 31.
 - `TexPalette_PAUSE`: palette index to use for the `PAUSE` image lump.
 Must be between 0 and 31.
 - `TexPalette_NETERR`: palette index to use for the `NETERR` image lump.
 Must be between 0 and 31.